HIST-1302 Β· Unit 01 Β· Ch. 17–20

 J.P.
 Morgan

 Banker/financier.
 Bought Carnegie Steel and created U.S. Steel (1901) β€” first billion-dollar corporation.
-Used finance to consolidate industries.
-Represented the power of investment banking over industrial empires.
+Represented the power of investment banking.

 vertical integration horizontal integration trust Gospel of Wealth robber barons